FarhanSadaf/Wheel-Chair/README.md

 <br>

 ### *Mobile Application*
-Mobile application was developed using [MIT App Inventor](https://appinventor.mit.edu/) which can be connected to the car using bluetooth.
+Mobile application was developed using [MIT App Inventor](https://appinventor.mit.edu/) which connects to the car via bluetooth.

 ##### *A demo of the application:*